 In reality, women seem to have less knowledge of investing compared with their male matches.
-Financial Finesse 2015 research discovered that 67% of women acknowledged having broad investment awareness about stocks, bonds and mutual funds relative to 84% of men.
+Financial Finesse 2015 research discovered that 67 percent of women acknowledged having broad investment awareness about stocks, bonds and mutual funds relative to 84 percent of men.

 Kathie Andrade, a leader at TIAA personal advisory service, confirmed that the figures equally denote women’s deficiency of confidence.

 The problem may come as a result of reluctance to discuss money.
-Women often talk about school, religion, marriage, children, government, and sensuality, but discussing cash matters often appear as a taboo.
-Zaneilia Harris, a proficient financial director, states
+Women often talk about school, religion, marriage, children, government and sensuality, but discussing cash matters often appear as a taboo.
+Zaneilia Harris, a proficient financial director, stated.